Psychology: History

-In China, psychological understanding grew from the philosophical works of Laozi and Confucius, and later from the doctrines of Buddhism.
-This body of knowledge involves insights drawn from introspection and observation, as well as techniques for focused thinking and acting.
-It frames the universe in term of a division of physical reality and mental reality as well as the interaction between the physical and the mental.
+In China, the foundations of psychological thought emerged from the philosophical works of ancient thinkers like Laozi and Confucius, as well as the teachings of Buddhism.
+This body of knowledge drew insights from introspection, observation, and techniques for focused thinking and behavior.
+It viewed the universe as comprising physical and mental realms, along with the interplay between the two.
 Chinese philosophy also emphasized purifying the mind in order to increase virtue and power.
 An ancient text known as The Yellow Emperor's Classic of Internal Medicine identifies the brain as the nexus of wisdom and sensation, includes theories of personality based on yin–yang balance, and analyzes mental disorder in terms of physiological and social disequilibria.
-Chinese scholarship that focused on the brain advanced during the Qing Dynasty with the work of Western-educated Fang Yizhi (1611–1671), Liu Zhi (1660–1730), and Wang Qingren (1768–1831).
+Chinese scholarship that focused on the brain advanced during the Qing dynasty with the work of Western-educated Fang Yizhi (1611–1671), Liu Zhi (1660–1730), and Wang Qingren (1768–1831).
 Wang Qingren emphasized the importance of the brain as the center of the nervous system, linked mental disorder with brain diseases, investigated the causes of dreams and insomnia, and advanced a theory of hemispheric lateralization in brain function.

 Influenced by Hinduism, Indian philosophy explored distinctions in types of awareness.
 A central idea of the Upanishads and other Vedic texts that formed the foundations of Hinduism was the distinction between a person's transient mundane self and their eternal, unchanging soul.
 Divergent Hindu doctrines and Buddhism have challenged this hierarchy of selves, but have all emphasized the importance of reaching higher awareness.
 Yoga encompasses a range of techniques used in pursuit of this goal.
 Theosophy, a religion established by Russian-American philosopher Helena Blavatsky, drew inspiration from these doctrines during her time in British India.